Sector Signals

 Read

-Comparing Investment Strategies for SiC, GaN, and IGBT by Major Semiconductor Manufacturers
+Power Semi Majors: Investment Strategies for SiC, GaN, IGBT

 As multiple demand waves surge simultaneously—including the shift in EV inverter dominance, pressure for higher efficiency in industrial equipment, and soaring power density in data centers—major semiconductor manufacturers face critical choices regarding where to invest, defend, and divest among SiC, GaN, and IGBT technologies.